Raymond-Epitech/Hestia/ATP/acceptance_test_scenarios.md

 ---

-## 6. Debt calculation
+## 7. Debt calculation

-- **Functionality:** Calculate the lowest ammount of reimbursement across all expenses.
+- **Functionality:** Calculate the lowest amount of reimbursement across all expenses.
 - **Objective:** Ensure all debts are paid after all reimbursements.
 - **Prerequisites:** At least three users in the same colocation.
 - **Steps:**